Equationeer/Equationeer/README.md

 ## About Me

-I am Alokkumar Gupta, a B.Tech undergraduate in Electronics and Telecommunications Engineering with a strong interest in Artificial Intelligence and software development.
+I am Alokkumar Gupta, a B.Tech undergraduate in Electronics & Telecommunications Engineering with a passion for Artificial Intelligence and Full-Stack Development.
+I have solved 500+ DSA problems and build scalable MERN stack applications with a focus on performance, clean architecture, and modern UI/UX.
+My projects include an AI-powered LeetCode-style coding platform and a food delivery application.
+I also mentor students in competitive programming and actively contribute to technical communities while expanding my expertise in AI, system design, and backend development.

-I have developed a solid foundation in Data Structures and Algorithms, solving 300+ problems to enhance my problem-solving and analytical skills.
-Alongside this, I specialize in Full-Stack Development (MERN Stack), building scalable, performance-oriented web applications with secure authentication, optimized APIs, and modern UI/UX practices.

-My project experience includes developing a LeetCode-style coding platform with AI integration and a responsive food delivery application, focusing on clean architecture, modular design, and performance optimization.

-I am also actively involved in mentoring students in competitive programming and organizing technical events, reflecting my leadership and community engagement.

-I am continuously working toward strengthening my expertise in AI-driven systems, system design, and scalable backend architectures to build impactful real-world solutions.

 ---